Mathesar/a500-simple-spi-drivers/README.md

 Inifinity Music Player 3 reports a network speed af about 20 kbytes/sec A 1472 bytes ping to my router takes about 120ms.

+# issues
+Like mentioned before, the SD-card driver is very simple and missing a lot of features.
+It does seem very stable though and my system is working fine with it.
+I never had a crash caused by the driver.
+The enc28j60 driver does have some issues it seems.
+It works stable enough to download files from Aminet using ncftp, visit some telnet BBS's with Ncomm and telser.device and you can listen to music using IMP3.
+However, it will crash when the system calls expunge() (and that only happens when you stop AmiTCP using "stopnet" and then do "avail flush" to free up memory).
+But no one ever does that right?
+Otherwise the driver is pretty stable.